Using Logic Apps to interact with ChatGPT

 • On the Welcome to ChatGPT page, select Sign up.

-• On the Create you account page, make sure you create an account.
+• On the Create your account page, make sure you create an account.

 • On the Tell us about you page, confirm your name and click Continue to accept the terms.

-• On the Verify your phone number page, type your phone and click Send code.
+• On the Verify your phone number page, enter your phone number and click Send code.

 • On the Enter code page, enter the code you received on your phone.